linux-system-roles/cockpit/README.md

             group: cockpit-ws
 ```

-Note: Generating a new certificate using the [linux-system-roles.certificate role](https://github.com/linux-system-roles/certificate/) in the playbook remains supported.
+Note: Generating a new certificate using the `certificate` system role in the playbook remains supported.

 This example also installs Cockpit with an IdM-issued web server certificate.